couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

  * **External monitoring**

-   [Another option is to have a system monitoring the cluster via theManagement REST API](couchbase-manual-ready.html#couchbase-admin-restapi).
+   [Another option is to have a system monitoring the cluster via theManagement REST API](#couchbase-admin-restapi).
 Such an external system is in a good position to failover nodes because it can take into account system components that are outside the scope of Couchbase Server.

    For example monitoring software can observe that a network switch is failing and that there is a dependency on that switch by the Couchbase cluster.
 The system